S3-working-group/s3-practical-guide/docs/all.md

 **Intended Outcome:** The expected result of an agreement, action, project or strategy.

-**Key responsibilities:** Essential work and decision making required in the context of a domain.
+**Key responsibilities:** Essential work and decision-making required in the context of a domain.

 **Logbook:** A (digital) system to store all information relevant for running an organization.